Skip to main content

 A Bad Day.

 On a lovely sunny afternoon I was called into the MDs office.
 “Steve, can you record a BBC Radio Show on the computer thingy?”.
 Erm, yes, probably.
-Why?… “let’s just listen to it first”…
+But why?… “let’s just listen to it first”…

 I wasn’t concerned.
-A competitor had recently caused a stir with adverts that blurred the lines between advert and editorial content so I thought it would be mainly about them.
+A competitor had recently caused a stir with a front-page newspaper advert that blurred the lines between advert and editorial content so I thought it would be mainly about them.
 Sadly not.
-The BBC had decided that our company was a bunch of Gangsters, and dedicated a serious chunk of time to make sure everyone knew how naughty we were.
+The BBC had somehow decided that our humble teabag company was a bunch of Gangsters, organised criminals no less, and dedicated a serious amount of effort to make sure everyone knew.

 Want to listen?
 Here it is.
-It is the first item on the show (1:10) and it lasts about 10 minutes.
+It was the first segment on the hour long “You and Yours” show on BBC radio 4.
+It lasts about 10 minutes.

 If you don’t have time to listen here are some highlights: